okfn/opendatahandbook-old/source/how-to-open-up-data/index.rst

       You may also wish to consider alternative ways of making it available such as via an API.
-   4. **Make it discoverable** - post on the web and perhaps organize a central catalogue to list your open datasets.
+   4. **Make it discoverable** - post on the web and perhaps organize a central catalog to list your open datasets.

 ..  toctree::
    :maxdepth: 1